atealxt/atealxt.github.io/_posts/2015-11-03-jquery-file-upload-progress-server-estimation.md

 The plugin has a feature [Upload progress](https://github.com/blueimp/jQuery-File-Upload/wiki/Browser-support), you can create a progress bar indicating the upload progress status.

 ## Problem
-The progress is based on [ProgressEvent](https://developer.mozilla.org/en-US/docs/Web/API/ProgressEvent), However any server-side processes like validation or persistence will not effect to the event.
+The progress is based on [ProgressEvent](https://developer.mozilla.org/en-US/docs/Web/API/ProgressEvent), however any server-side processes like validation or persistence will not effect to the event.

 01_no_server.gif
 The progress is hanging on 100% and wait for server's response.